 Unlike, for example, car insurance, home insurance is not usually a legal requirement.
 The vast majority of mortgage lenders will, however, insist that you have building insurance, for obvious reasons.

 There are a number of things to consider to ensure that you receive the right level of home insurance cover.
 If the policy that you are looking at purchasing is ‘sum insured’ you will have to first calculate the value of everything in your house, including the cost of rebuilding your home.
 This is because this type of policy will only provide a certain level of cover; if costs rise beyond this point you will not be covered.

 Many companies, however, now offer home insurance that does not have this limit.
 This is useful as you don’t have to work out the amount that all your possessions and home, are worth.
 It also means that you don’t have to update this figure over time.

 If you do select a ‘sum insured’ policy, you may wonder how you begin to estimate the cost of rebuilding your home.
 The Royal Institute of Chartered Surveyors has an extremely useful tool on its website that will help you to work out this figure; it is important to remember that it is usually significantly less than the market value of your property.

 One last thing to think about, when selecting a home and contents insurance policy, is whether you own any special, valuable items such as works of art or jewellery.
 Most insurers will provide a set amount of cover for single items and a set limit for all of your valuables combined.

 Any items that are particularly valuable need to be specified on your policy.
 If you own an item that is extremely valuable then you may need to take out a specialist home insurance policy.

-Featured article from John Lewis Insurance.
+This a featured article from John Lewis Insurance.